-Command value in the

-case of emergency
+Command value in the case of emergency operation

-operation

-90 % 100 % When a fault in the input command value is detected and also in the case of a bus voltage failure, after bus or mains voltage return and after an ETS programming operation (configurable), it is possible to set the emergency operation command value configured here as the active command value.
+...
+90 % 100 % a bus voltage failure, after bus or mains voltage return and after an ETS programming operation (configurable), it is possible to set the emergency operation command value configured here as the active command value.
 When the command value of emergency operation is polled, valve outputs configured to the command value data formats "Switching (1-bit)" or "Constant (1-byte) with command value limiting value" are always activated by a constant command value with pulse width modulation.
+This parameter is only available when